These spicy candied walnuts are super addictive, and the ultimate sweet and salty snack.

 These walnuts are coated in a cinnamon brown sugar coating with a hint of cayenne pepper.
 Perfect topping for salads, snacking or they make great gifts.

 Candied walnuts make great gifts for friends and family.
-Just put them in a jar or tin, add a ribbon and your done!
+Just put them in a jar or tin, add a ribbon, and you're done!

 Tips for making spicy candied walnuts